Prevent Kidney Disease

 He suggests that kidney damage causes biological changes in the body that accelerate vascular injury throughout the body.

-He recommends that all adults at risk for kidney disease—anyone who is overweight, a smoker or who has high blood pressure, diabetes and a family history of kidney disease-- routinely be checked for albumin in their urine and for reduced kidney function.
+He recommends that all adults at risk for kidney disease—anyone who is overweight, a smoker or who has high blood pressure, diabetes and a family history of kidney failure-- routinely be checked for albumin in their urine and for reduced kidney function.
 If detected, risk factors for heart disease and stroke have to be addressed.